 Team Clark member Chelsea also has Metro by T-Mobile and has had some billing issues.

-Metro by T-Mobile offers dependable and affordable service on a Big 4 network, plus in-person customer service at its stores.
+Metro by T-Mobile offers dependable and affordable service on a major network, plus customer service online via chat, over the phone and in-person at its stores.

 If you’re looking for other options, Mint Mobile and Republic Wireless are also mobile virtual network operators (MVNOs) that run on T-Mobile’s network and offer competitive low-cost cell phone plans.